zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/filtering/filtering-overview.md

 ### Example: Filtering JSON Fields{#example-filtering-json-fields}

-Milvus allows referencing keys in JSON fields.
+Zilliz Cloud allows referencing keys in JSON fields.
 For instance, if you have a JSON field `product` with keys `price` and `model`, and want to find products with a specific model and price lower than 1,850, use this filter expression:

 ```python
 filter='product["model"] == "JSN-087" AND product["price"] < 1850'